mrtolkien/inhouse_bot/README.md

 `!view_games` shows the ongoing games for all channels.

 `!cancel_game` cancels your ongoing game, requiring validation from at least 6 players in the game.

-`!admin_score game_id winner` is an admin-only command that scores the game without asking for validation.

-`!admin_queue user_id role` is an admin-only command to queue a given user.

-`!reset_queue` is an admin-only command to reset the queue.

 # Stats features
 `!history` returns your match history.